Guided Jam

 Multi-instrumentalists should select just one instrument per jam.
 While switching instruments is generally fine in regular jams, each person should focus on a single instrument for each guided jam session.

-Students are expected to make an effort to play “bluegrass backup” on their instrument during the jam.
+Everyone is expected to make an effort to play “bluegrass backup” on their instrument during the jam.
 We understand that not everyone can do this right away, or you may not even know what this means, in which case we’ll tell you more at the jam!
 The goal is to give it a try:

 Banjo: pinch chords, chop, simple rolls